I've made over 200,000 Christmas sweaters for brands. Here's what 15 years of doing it has taught me.

 Google, 2021: the happy problem

 The Google custom Christmas sweater, 2021.
-477 units, shipped to individual addresses across the US, Canada, India, and several other countries.
+477 units, shipped to individual addresses across the US, Canada, India and 8 other countries across Europe and Asia.

 Two weeks later, she emailed with what she called a "happy problem":

-The sweaters were so popular that we're bubbling it up to a larger org (from 300 to 1000+).
+The sweaters were so popular that we're bubbling it up to a larger org.

-By the time the order locked in on November 5, Google had committed to 477 sweaters going to individual addresses across the US, Canada, India, and several other countries, with a 22-unit buffer added mid-process when an executive reopened the address collection form without telling her team.
+By the time the order locked in on November 5, Google had committed to 477 sweaters going to individual addresses across the US, Canada, India and 8 other countries across Europe and Asia.

 The back of the Google sweater.
 Custom knitted pattern wraps the entire garment — no plain panel.

-I appreciate all of your constant check-ins!
-This experience has been A+ so far.
+I appreciate all of your updates!
+This experience has been A+++.

 What 15 years of making 200,000 sweaters taught me